The Unseen Species Problem Revisited: Distant Future

 Then for $z < \frac{1}{p}(1+r)^\alpha (1+2\log(1+r))c\Gamma(1-\alpha)t^\alpha$,

-\end{thm} \begin{proof}[Proof sketch] The application of Lemma \ref{lem: new concentration} along with a lemma giving bounds for a certain transcendental equation arising from the sensitivity to deviations in the random variables. \end{proof} The lemma was envisioned in conversation with Anthropic's Claude and formalized in LEAN by Harmonic's Aristotle.
+\end{thm} \begin{proof}[Proof sketch] The application of Lemma \ref{lem: new concentration} along with a lemma giving bounds for a certain transcendental equation arising from the sensitivity to deviations in the random variables. \end{proof} That lemma was envisioned in conversation with Anthropic's Claude and formalized in Lean by Harmonic's Aristotle.

-\begin{rmk} Under the power law approximation $\IE[S_t] \approx c\Gamma(1-\alpha)t^\alpha$, so if one assumed $f$ to be negligible all quantities in Theorem \ref{thm: far future main} have natural estimators and so one can use the result to construct conservative confidence intervals.
-Unfortunately we find that even requesting intervals with a small nominal coverage the empirical coverage ends up being essentially $100\%$, so while the result can be used to, in a principled way, give an interval which is very likely to contain the truth, it falls short of being able to produce anything calibrated. \end{rmk}
+\begin{rmk} Under the power law approximation $\IE[S_t] \approx c\Gamma(1-\alpha)t^\alpha$, so if one assumed $f$ to be negligible all quantities in Theorem \ref{thm: far future main} have natural estimators and so it can in principle be used to construct conservative confidence intervals. \end{rmk}